-Stoneham CEA has a standard product, Stoneham Local Green, which has five percent (5%) more renewable energy than required by state law.
+Stoneham CEA has a standard product, Stoneham Local Green.
 Participants in the program will automatically receive Stoneham Local Green unless they chose one of the other optional products.

 Goals of Stoneham’s Community Electricity Aggregation program

-Stoneham CEA includes consumer protection-focused terms and conditions such as the ability to leave the program at any time without penalty.
+Participants in Stoneham CEA may leave the program at any time without penalty.

-Participation in the ProgramName program is voluntary: you can leave the program at any time without fee or penalty.
+- Voluntary participation: customers can leave the program at any time without penalty.